ali-design/gan_steerability/README.md

 ## PyTorch

-- You can find a google colab notebook with pytorch implementation on BigGAN [here](https://colab.research.google.com/drive/1WRcCnYX_fjN3hp5-DXhGquXHs44hgVV6)
+- You can find a google colab notebook implementation [here](https://colab.research.google.com/drive/1kn6yG8PqD1U2bUcy32V1iAVjzlcQWcG3).
+This uses a pytorch port of the tensorflow BigGAN-deep weights.
+- An earlier version is on the pytorch BigGAN model is [here](https://colab.research.google.com/drive/1WRcCnYX_fjN3hp5-DXhGquXHs44hgVV6).

 ### Citation
 If you use this code for your research, please cite our paper: